thearn/webcam-pulse-detector/README.md

    2. extracted heartbeat signal
    3. Power spectral density, with local maxima indicating the heartrate (in beats per minute).
-- With consistent lighting and minimal head motion, a stable heartbeat should be isolated in about 15 seconds.
+- With consistent lighting and minimal head motion, a stable heartbeat should be isolated in about 15 to 20 seconds.
+A count-down is shown in the image frame.
 - If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and started over

 TODO:
 ------
-- Show the detected bpm somewhere in the camera stream
 - Support for multiple individuals
 - Smoother tracking of data from foreheads, perhaps by buffering and registering/inverse-transforming image subframes